dcmwijaya/Rain-Detection-System-via-Serial-Monitor-using-I2C-communication/README.md

 # Rain-Detection-System-with-I2C-communication
 <strong>Solo Project: Rain Detection System with I2C communication</strong><br><br>
-It can work well with or without water.
+This device can work well with or without water.
 When in wet condition, the sensor will turn on the LED and send a response according to the situation.
 When dry, the sensor will turn off the LED and send a response according to the situation.
 This project was created to improve the quality of the rain detection system.
 The innovation applied in this project is I2C communication.

 <br><br>